 - Just under the outside lining of the uterus (subserosal)

-- On a long stalk on the outside the uterus or inside the uterus (pedunculated)
+- On a long stalk on the outside of the uterus or inside the uterus (pedunculated)

 There are factors that can increase a woman’s risk of developing fibroids.